renesas-rz/rzg2_flash_writer/README.md

 After completing the writing, turn off the board.

 ### Step.5 Confirm booting by the boot loader and U-boot
+Power on the RZ/V2MA Evaluation Kit with the normal mode.
+Run "env default -a" to load the U-Boot environment variables.
-Power on the RZ/V2M Evaluation Kit with the normal mode.
-And then, confirm that the boot loader and U-boot run normally.
+And then, confirm that the boot loader and U-boot run successfully.